 At the bustling brewpub Edmund’s Oast, the unique twist is chef Andy Henderson’s pickled shrimp.
 “The initial inspiration for the dish was this rye bread from the EVO Craft Bakery in North Charleston,” Henderson says.
 “It’s hearty bread, and it made me think of Scandinavia.
 I thought the pickled shrimp would be a great contrast, and I’m proud we do a classic dish in a different way.”

 Longtime Charleston food writer and author Jeff Allen says the embrace of international cuisines is more than just a trend.
 “Right now, there’s a big move toward the cosmopolitan, and the acceptance of outside influence,” he says.
 “People are taking these local ingredients and reinterpreting them.
 That wasn’t always accepted around here.
 Chefs are pushing the cuisine forward by introducing dishes that aren’t necessarily traditional.
 And that’s a big story.”

-RECIPE: Shrimp Rolls
+How to Make Shrimp Rolls

 Recipe by Ari Kolender of Leon’s Oyster Shop

 3.5 oz. prepared horseradish